Kammok Kuhli Pro Shelter

 For calm, rainy conditions where you need to pack light, diamond square tarps are the gold standard.

 Hexagonal tarps anchor at four edges and their unique design makes them lighter weight than rectangular tarps that offer the same coverage.
-These provide excellent coverage and airflow but also tend to be the most expensive hammock tarps.
+These provide excellent coverage and airflow but also tend to be the most expensive tarps for hammocks.

 Tarp Materials, Weight & Durability

-As with most outdoor gear, what a hammock tarp is made of will determine its overall weight and durability.
+As with most outdoor gear, what the tarp is made of will determine its overall weight and durability.
 From heaviest to lightest, the most commonly used materials are:

 “Heaviest” is a relative term when it comes to hammock tarps.
-While it is true ripstop nylon is the heaviest material, many ripstop nylon tarps — like the Kammok Kuhli Pro Shelter — weigh just over half a pound.
+While it is true ripstop nylon is the heaviest material, many tarps made from this— like the Kammok Kuhli Pro Shelter — weigh just over half a pound.
 Ripstop nylon is the most durable material, making it very popular with all but the most weight-conscious backpackers.

 Silicon-Impregnated Ripstop Nylon